 After configuring this information correctly, your application can seamlessly integrate with the Stripe payment system and Supabase database.

-3. Configure Products on Stripe
+2. Configure Products on Stripe

-In the Stripe control panel, access Product catalog via the left navigation pane, then click the Create product button to create a new product.
+In the Stripe control panel, access the Product catalog via the left navigation pane, then click the Create product button to create a new product.
 After creation is completed, the product information will automatically sync to the products table in the Supabase database.
-Since the pricing page is dynamically rendered on the server side, redeploy it in the console at this point to show the pricing and other information on the page.
+Since the pricing page is dynamically rendered on the server side, redeploy it in the console at this point to see the pricing and other information on the pricing page.